klunghamer/Closet_App/README.md

 **AWS**
 -Multiple attempts were made to allow the user to upload and retrieve their own photos using AWS and multer, so that would be a feature to reevaluate later on.

+**Organization**
+-I would add a way to hide a clothing item category title if that user doesn't own any of those type of clothes.
+Eg. don't have a 'jackets' section if user doesn't own a jacket in their closet.